 Its also flexible for the parent - offering both ruck sack style straps and the ability to cross across the parents back.
 Most people usually have a strong preference for one or the other and often one parent will prefer crossed, while the other prefers ruck sack.
 So its great the Gemini offers both!

 It is worth noting that compared to other similar carriers – like the Ergo Omni 360 and the Lillebaby Complete – the Gemini doesn’t last as long.
 While those will take to 2.5 years ish, the Gemini will often only last till around 18 months to maybe 2 years depending on the size of your child.
 It’s certainly not the best when it comes to longevity.
 This isn’t really a criticism as part of the appeal of this carrier is that it is smaller and the reason it works really well for newborns (or babies in the 2-3 month age range who are often between settings in a lot of other carriers) is because it is a smaller carrier.
 And many parents find themselves carrying less around then anyway or are very happy to move onto a toddler carrier that stage.
 But it is worth noting if you have a child who is tracking the upper percentiles on height and weight.
 However, if that is the case... the Beco 8 can be a great option, as the 8 is in many ways the Gemini's big brother - a very similar but bigger carrier.

-So all in all, the Beco Gemini is a fantastic carrier, offering multiple carrying positions and super flexibility of use combined with a firm supportive waist band with light soft shoulder padding.
+So all in all, the Beco Gemini is a fantastic carrier, offering multiple carrying positions and super flexibility of use combined with a firm supportive waistband with light soft shoulder padding.
 It comes in two main finishes – a standard cotton version and a lighter cooler mesh version called the Gemini Cool.
 Both of which can be found for around £80-90 on Amazon, or you can hire it to try before you buy or to purchase from our webshop (and a free 20 minute video fitting is offered with every carrier purchase to ensure you feel completely confident using your new carrier).